image by Ian Dooley from Unsplash

 There are many challenges to being a small church.
 I would be the first to say that.
 For those of my readers who come from large churches, please don't misunderstand.
 This article is not a weird flex, an awkward attempt to feel better or appear superior or holier.
 Not by any means.
 I just want to challenge the unquestioned sense of pity that we (myself included) associate with small, struggling churches.
 To challenge the mentality that being small and struggling means that God hasn't blessed us.
-The temptations of feeling envious, wallowing in self-pity, or falling into discouragement and despair stems from this mindset.
+The temptations to feel envious of more "successful" churches, to wallow in self-pity, or fall into discouragement and despair stem from this mindset.

 We all struggle.
-Struggling is not an indication that God has forsaken us, or cares less about us, or is punishing us.
-When we focus too exclusively on the inevitable struggle we can end up blind to the gifts that He just as surely gives.
+Struggling is not an indication that God has forsaken us, or cares less about us.
+When we focus too exclusively on the (inevitable) struggle we can end up blind to the gifts that He just as surely gives.

 1. being in a small church = desperate lack of manpower = opportunities for us to realize--constantly!--that we need God's help and cannot rely on ourselves.

 I'm aware that this is a problem that all churches face--on different levels.
 We always need more people to serve, we always fear that all the work is being thrown on the shoulders of a faithful few, the "core group."
 However, in a small church, this problem takes on whole new proportions.
-It's a looming problem constantly in your face, the first consideration of every decision; a primal problem at the bottom of the Maslow chart.
-We're talking about every Sunday's worship service, managing to survive week by week, not having any backups, having to cancel or modify plans simply because there isn't enough manpower, or that one person isn't available.
+It's a looming problem constantly in your face, the first consideration of every decision.
+We're talking about every Sunday's worship service; managing to survive week by week, not having any backups, having to cancel or modify plans simply because there isn't enough manpower, or that one key person isn't available.

 This is far from ideal by any human standards, of course.
 It leaves you in a state of constant instability and uncertainty, that can easily spiral into anxiety and discouragement.
 But instability and uncertainty are God's fertile grounds to grow faith, truly strong, tested faith.
 When you can't rely on your own planning, on people, on backup plans and strategies, you're forced to realize from the sheer bleakness of your resources that yes, you're not doing this with your own strength and ability.
 You're constantly aware that every Sunday, every prayer meeting, every event and every sermon, is enabled by God's sovereign will and power.